cryptobrig/vertstack/README.md

 4. **SEO Optimization**: Add React Helmet for basic SEO setup.
 Important for applications needing to be discoverable through search engines.
 5. **Expanded Documentation**: Provide more comprehensive documentation on project structure, design decisions, and best practices.
 Create a landing page site for VERT stack and which will house any further documentation.

-Nice to haves. will get to them at some point:
+Nice to haves.
+Will get to them at some point:

 - **Internationalization (i18n) (if required)**: Add support for multiple languages if required for your application.
 - **PWA Support (if required)**: Implement service workers and add a web app manifest for progressive web app capabilities.
 - **Authentication and authorization**: Basic authentication system

+Feel free to submit a pull request. :)

 ## How to Proceed from Here